 The Australian HIV Surveillance Update provides a brief summary of HIV and AIDS diagnoses in the most recent quarter, the most recent year and cumulative counts.
 The Australian HIV Surveillance Update was published separately prior to the July 2000 issue of the Australian HIV Surveillance Report.
 Updates post April 2000 are included in the Australian HIV Surveilance Report.

-- During the first quarter of 1996, 39 males and 5 females were reported as having newly acquired HIV infection, identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
-Exposure to HIV was attributed to heterosexual contact in 10% of cases in males and 60% of cases in females.
+- During the first quarter of 1997, 36 cases were reported as having newly acquired HIV infection, identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
+Exposure to HIV was attributed to homosexual contact only in 79% of cases in males.

-- People diagnosed with HIV infection in the year to 31 March 1996 had an average age of 34 years, and 2.4% were in the age group 13 – 19 years.
-90% were male, 9% were female, and sex was not recorded for 1% of cases.
+- People diagnosed with HIV infection in the year to 31 March 1997 had an average age of 35 years, and 1.3% were in the age group 13 – 19 years.
+91% were male, 7% were female and sex was not reported for 2% of cases.